wp-plugins/gab-captcha-2/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Corrected captcha random generation issue
+* Improved performance a little.
+* Added option for CSS3 only captcha solution (but keep in mind that only CSS3-enabled browsers will be compatible!)
+* Corrected invalid value for CSS property problem

 = 1.0.1 =
 * Initial public version

 == Upgrade Notice ==

+= 1.0.2 =
+Just overwrite older files with the new ones

 = 1.0.1 =
 None (initial version)